-Truly wireless in-ears and earbuds offer a bit more freedom than regular headphones.
+Truly wireless earbuds offer a bit more freedom than regular headphones.
 They have no cables to hinder your movements when working out, and they're typically compact enough to conveniently carry around in your pockets without much hassle.
 They offer a lot of options for all situations, whether you want to use them at the gym, at the office or during your commutes.
-However, they're also a bit pricier on average than common wireless in-ears and earbuds, so check out our recommendations for the best in-ears and earbuds if you're looking for something a bit more budget-friendly,

-The best truly wireless headphones that we’ve tested so far are the Samsung Gear IconX.
+The best true wireless earbuds that we’ve tested so far are the Samsung Gear IconX.
 They are more feature-packed than most of the other truly wireless options on this list, and they have a compact, decently comfortable in-ear fit.
 They’re a good choice for most use cases, they’re sufficiently stable for sports, and they block enough noise passively to be suitable for most commutes.

 The IconX also have a decent sound quality that you can further EQ with the preset provided by their companion app.
 The app also gives you access to a wealth of sports-oriented features like a step counter and a virtual coach to keep track of your workout progress.
 They even have 4GBs of onboard storage, so you do not need to have your phone on you to listen to music while exercising or running outdoors.